Paris Shopping: A Super Girls' Day Out

 and the faux-vintage china of Pied de Poule

 If you can’t make it on the day, most participants have websites or online stores listed at Le Super Market.

 • Le Super Market, May 12 and May 13, Espace Commines

 , 17, rue Commines, in the 3rd Arrondissement.

 Le Super Market

 Alix de la Forest

 Watch video promos

-Editor’s note: The Girls’ Guide’s foodie walking tours are some of our readers’ favorites.
-You can download the tours as pdfs and print them out or get them for your iPhone.
+: The Girls’ Guide’s foodie walking trips are some of our readers’ favorites.
+You can download the trips as pdfs and print them out or get them for your iPhone.